 These ancient reptiles love warm places and are thus seen sunbathing in the swamps, freshwater lakes, or maybe sometimes on golf courses and in the suburbs and hence are reported by the citizens all the time.

 In this article, we are going to learn about places in Florida.
 But before that, let us know a few things about an alligator in brief.

 - These creatures are basically of the dinosaur age.

 - They prefer a warm climate and are found almost everywhere in South Florida as it is comparatively warmer.

 - Their natural habitat is the freshwater habitat, and you can easily distinguish them by their U-shaped faces.

 - They mostly do not attack until provoked.

 The alligators are an essential part of the ecosystem of Florida.
-They have gator holes, which are the place where they collect food and are sometimes used for sleeping and holding water in the dry season, and these places give shelter to various fish, insects, snakes, turtles, and birds.
+They have gator holes, which are the place where they collect food and are sometimes used for sleeping and holding water in the dry season, these places give shelter to various fish, insects, snakes, turtles, and birds.

-If you want to go for the best experience in alligator watching, then make a note to visit in the winter season, mostly because you can catch a sight of the alligators coming out of the cool waters to get the warm sun rays.
+If you want to go for the best experience in alligator watching, then make a note to visit in the winter season, mostly because you can catch sight of the alligators coming out of the cool waters to get the warm sun rays.

 The Florida Fish and Wildlife Conservation Commission truly cares for the safety of the tourists and recommends they stay at least 60 feet away when observing in the wild.